sta210-fa20/website/content/syllabus/index.md

 ### Accessibility

-Duke University is committed to providing equal access to students with documented disabilities.
-Students with disabilities may contact the [Student Disability Access Office (SDAO)](https://access.duke.edu) to ensure your access to this course and to the program.
-There you can engage in a confidential conversation about the process for requesting reasonable accommodations both in the classroom and in clinical settings.
-Students are encouraged to register with the SDAO as soon as they begin the program.
-Please note that accommodations are not provided retroactively.

-More information can be found online at [access.duke.edu](https://access.duke.edu) or by contacting SDAO at 919-668-1267, <a href="mailto:sdao@duke.edu" title="email">SDAO@duke.edu</a>.
+If there is any portion of the course that is not accessible to you due to challenges with technology or the course format, please let me know so we can make accommodations.

+In addition to accessibility issues experienced during the typical academic year, I recognize that remote learning may present additional challenges.
+Students may be experiencing unreliable wi-fi, lack of access to quiet study spaces, varied time-zones, or additional responsibilities while studying at home.
+If you are experiencing these or other difficulties, please contact me to discuss possible accommodations.

+The [Student Disability Access Office (SDAO)](https://access.duke.edu/students) is available to ensure that students are able to engage with their courses and related assignments.
+Students should be in touch with the Student Disability Access Office to [request or update accommodations](https://access.duke.edu/requests) under these circumstances.

-### Academic Integrity & Duke Community Pact
+### Academic honesty

-By enrolling in this course, you have agreed to abide by and uphold the provisions of the  [Duke Community Standard](https://studentaffairs.duke.edu/conduct/about-us/duke-community-standard) as well as the policies specific to this course.
-Any violations will automatically result in a grade of 0 on the  assignment and will be reported to [Office of Student Conduct](https://studentaffairs.duke.edu/conduct) for further action.
+**TL;DR: Don't cheat!**

+Please abide by the following as you work on assignments in this course:

 - You may not discuss or otherwise work with others on the exams.
 Unauthorized collaboration or using unauthorized materials will be considered a violation for all students involved.
 More details will be given closer to the exam date.
 - **Reusing code**: Unless explicitly stated otherwise, you may make use of online resources (e.g. StackOverflow) for coding examples on assignments.
 If you directly use code from an outside source (or use it as inspiration), you must explicitly cite where you obtained the code.
 Any recycled code that is discovered and is not explicitly cited will be treated as plagiarism.
 - On individual assignments, you may not directly share code or write up with other students.
 On team assignments, you may not directly share code or write up with another team.
 Unauthorized sharing of the code or write up will be considered a violation for all students involved.

+Any violations in academic honesty standards as outlined in the [Duke Community Standard](https://studentaffairs.duke.edu/conduct/about-us/duke-community-standard) and those specific to this course will automatically result in a 0 for the assignment and will be reported to the [Office of Student Conduct](https://studentaffairs.duke.edu/conduct) for further action.

 ### Communication

-All lecture notes, assignment instructions, up-to-date schedule, and other course materials may be found on the course website, https://sta210-fa20.netlify.app .
+All lecture notes, assignment instructions, up-to-date schedule, and other course materials may be found on the course website, https://sta20-fa20.netlify.app .

-I will periodically send announcements via email, so please check your email regularly.
-You may also find a copy of announcements on Sakai.
+I will also email announcements through Sakai periodically to ensure everyone has the current information.
+Please check your email and/or the Announcements page regularly.

 ### Getting Help